-Want to learn more about St. John's Law?
+Want to learn more about diversity at St. John's Law?
 Please email Oliver at [email protected]

 This past June, as protesters across the country demanded justice for George Floyd, Ahmaud Arbery, Breonna Taylor, and so many other Black Americans, close to 300 members of the St. John’s Law community came together for a virtual Dialogue Day organized by the student-run Coalition for Social Justice and Black Law Students Association, along with co-sponsoring student organizations and our Ronald H. Brown Center for Civil Rights.

 The program’s theme was clear and direct: No More Talking, What Are We Going to Do?